scientistigwe/README-Template/README.md

 <a name="readme-top"></a>

 <!--
-*** Thank you for checking out and/or using this README-Template.
+*** Thank you for checking out and/or using this README Template.
 If you have a suggestion
 *** that would make this better, please fork the repo and create a pull request
-*** or simply open an issue with the tag "enhancement".
+*** or simply open an issue with the tag "improvement".
 *** Don't forget to give the project a star!
 -->